Oscars producers out after three years and a TV ratings drop

-LOS ANGELES (Reuters) - Craig Zadan and Neil Meron, the producers behind the last three Academy Awards telecasts, will not be returning for next year’s Oscars, the ceremony organizers said on Thursday.
+LOS ANGELES, March 26 (Reuters) - Craig Zadan and Neil Meron, the producers behind the last three Academy Awards telecasts, will not be returning for next year’s Oscars, the ceremony organizers said on Thursday.

 The Academy of Motion Picture Arts and Sciences, which hosts Hollywood’s biggest night each year, declined to say why Zadan and Meron were not invited back.